Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 ```
 Carefully look at the code above: we define and populate a dynamic array a, then take a view v on it, and then add more items to a.
 Now if we print out a in (4), everything is ok, but if we print out v in (5), we see the result is bad: it only sees 10 items, and the first two are even corrupt data!
 The reason for this is that any time you call `array_add` on a, it might move its memory.
 If you do this after assigning the view v, a problem will arise because since 'a' was possibly moved, v points to the wrong memory location!
 > So only take an array view on a dynamic array when this will no longer be resized.
+In general, making a pointer to an item of a dynamic array is not a good idea, because the array can move in memory when its size grows, and then the pointer becomes invalid!

 ## 18.6.
 For-loops over arrays: more examples
+(See 18.1_static_arrays.jai_ line (4B) and following for examples with static arrays.)
 See _18.5_array_for.jai_:

 ```c++